-Montana State University – Bozeman Online BSN-to-DNP NP Programs
+Montana State University – Bozeman Online NP Programs

-Montana State University – Bozeman is accredited by the Northwest Commission on Colleges and Universities (NWCCU).
-The BSN to DNP program is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Montana State University is accredited by the Northwest Commission on Colleges and Universities (NWCCU), with nursing programs accredited by the Commission on Collegiate Nursing Education (CCNE) and the nurse-midwifery concentration accredited by the Accreditation Commission for Midwifery Education.

 Montana State University – Bozeman is located in Bozeman, MT.